dib-lab/elvers/docs/diffexp.md

    elvers examples/nema.yaml assemble diffexp
    ```

-   2) OR, Pass an assembly in via `assemblyinput` with an assembly in your `yaml` configfile, e.g.:
+   2) OR, Pass an assembly in via `get_reference` with an assembly in your `yaml` configfile, e.g.:

    ```
-   elvers assemblyinput diffexp
+   elvers get_reference diffexp
    ```

    In the configfile:

     ```
-    assemblyinput:
+    get_reference:
-      assembly: examples/nema.assemblyfasta
+      reference: examples/nema.assemblyfasta
       gene_trans_map:  examples/nema.assembly.fasta.gene_trans_map #optional
-      assembly_extension: '_input'
     ```

     This is commented out in the test data yaml, but go ahead and uncomment (remove leading `#`) in order to use this option.
 If you have a gene to transcript map, please specify it as well.
 If not, delete this line from your `config`, and be sure to tell `deseq2` not to use this file by setting `gene_trans_map: False` (see config below).

     The `assembly_extension` parameter is important: this is what allows us to build assemblies from several different assemblers on the same dataset.
 Feel free to use `_input`, as specified above, or pick something equally simple yet more informative. **Note: Please don't use additional underscores (`_`) in this extension!**.
-For more details, see the [assemblyinput documentation](assemblyinput.md).
+For more details, see the [get_reference documentation](get_reference.md).

 ## Configuring the diffexp subworkflow